line/conflr/README.md

   - **Parent page ID**: (optional): The ID of the parent page to the page.
   - **Use original image sizes**: If checked, do not resize the images.
+  - **Fold code blocks**: If checked, code blocks are folded by default.
   - **TOC**: If checked, add a Table of Contents.
   - **TOC depth**: The lowest heading level to include in the Table of Contents.